Shaance/image-converter/README.md

 - BMP

+## High level design diagram
+TODO

+## API descriptions

+TODO

+## Backlog

+This project lacks lots of stuff, you can find more on what would be nice additions in [backlog.md](https://github.com/Shaance/heic-to-jpg-aws/blob/main/backlog.md) file

 ## Known issues
 Some format conversions are very slow and will timeout:
 - JPEG to PNG
 - JPEG to GIF
 - probably others

-## High level design
-TODO

-## Backlog

-This project lacks lots of stuff, you can find more on what would be nice additions in [backlog.md](https://github.com/Shaance/heic-to-jpg-aws/blob/main/backlog.md) file

 ## Example client
 TODO add link